Kitware/minerva/README.md

 [![Build Status](https://travis-ci.org/Kitware/minerva.png?branch=master)](https://travis-ci.org/Kitware/minerva)
 ![Minerva](http://kitware.github.io/minerva/media/minerva.png)

 Minerva is a sophisticated geospatial application and framework created to enable users to upload, visualize, and analyze small to large geospatial data from a web interface.
 Minerva uses advancements in web and database technologies such as WebGL and  NoSQL(MongoDB) database.
+It is designed for big data and cloud enabled data analysis and visualization.

-Some of the highlights of Minerva include using a web-enabled data management [Girder](http://www.github.com/Girder/girder) to manage data, metadata, sessions and employing high-performance geospatial data visualization library [GeoJS](http://www.github.com/OpenGeoscience/geojs) to provide fast interactive visualization of geospatial data on a map. developed by Kitware.
-Additionally, Minerva uses one or many open-source tools such as Gaia, GDAL, Shapely, and Fiona.
+Some of the highlights of Minerva include using a web-enabled data management [Girder](http://www.github.com/Girder/girder) to manage data, metadata, sessions and employing high-performance geospatial data visualization library [GeoJS](http://www.github.com/OpenGeoscience/geojs) to provide fast interactive visualization of geospatial data on a map.
+Minerva backend uses open-source tools such as Gaia, GDAL, Shapely, and Fiona for performing geospatial data I/O, filtering, and spatial analysis.

-Minerva is designed for big data and cloud enabled data analysis and visualization.

 #### Documentation
 Documentation for Minerva can be found at http://minervadocs.readthedocs.org.